 - Min-width is the opposite of max-width.
 It determines the minimum width of an element.
 For instance, you can use the min-width property on the input text field to prevent the field from getting too small when scaled down.
 It is applied in exactly the same way as in the max-width examples.

 Knowing such simple yet handy tricks easily enables you to take care of the responsiveness of your website even if you are not a CSS pro.
-If you feel that even this is too much to handle on your own, get in touch with our team and we will go all out to
+If you feel that even this is too much to handle on your own, get in touch with our mobile app development company team and we will go all out to